astral-sh/ruff/docs/faq.md

 ## Ruff tried to fix something — but it broke my code?

-Ruff's autofix is a best-effort mechanism.
+Ruff's fixes are a best-effort mechanism.
 Given the dynamic nature of Python, it's difficult to have _complete_ certainty when making changes to code, even for the seemingly trivial fixes.

-In the future, Ruff will support enabling autofix behavior based on the safety of the patch.
+In the future, Ruff will support enabling fix behavior based on the safety of the patch.

-In the meantime, if you find that the autofix is too aggressive, you can disable it on a per-rule or per-category basis using the [`unfixable`](settings.md#unfixable) mechanic.
+In the meantime, if you find that the fixes are too aggressive, you can disable it on a per-rule or per-category basis using the [`unfixable`](settings.md#unfixable) mechanic.
-For example, to disable autofix for some possibly-unsafe rules, you could add the following to your `pyproject.toml`:
+For example, to disable the fix for some possibly-unsafe rules, you could add the following to your `pyproject.toml`:

 ```toml